AmunRaCode/aptos-core/ecosystem/indexer-server/typescript/README.md

-# Typescript Indexer Interface
+# TypeScript Indexer Interface

-> A Typescript interface for querying the Aptos Postgres Indexer DB
+> A TypeScript interface for querying the Aptos Postgres Indexer DB

 This is an express.js based REST client that interacts with [Prisma](https://www.prisma.io/) as an ORM for querying the Aptos Postgres Indexer DB.